jessedrelick/agens/README.md

 > - `Agens.Job.Step` has been replaced by `Agens.Job.Node`.
 Jobs are now graphs of Nodes, not sequences of Steps.
 > - Routing is dynamic and lives on the Serving (via `Agens.Router`), not on static step configuration.
 > - Observability moved to the `Agens.Backend` behaviour (default backends emit messages to the caller and write structured logs).
-> - Tool calls are configured per-Node via the `:tools` field and executed by the Serving's `c:Agens.Serving.tool_call/3` callback (modeled after MCP tool calls).
+> - Tool calls are configured per-Node via the `:tools` field and executed by the Serving's `c:Agens.Serving.tool_call/3` callback (now modeled after MCP tool calls).

 ## Installation
 Add `agens` to your list of dependencies in `mix.exs`: